The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 He has almost 30 years of domestic and international experience covering the private and public sectors.
 In his professional career he has contributed, from various positions, to the implementation of performance and efficiency improvement programs, change management and transformation processes in order to reduce costs and achieve sustainable growth in private and public companies, and has participated in complex initiatives with international organizations such as the European Commission, the European Central Bank, the International Monetary Fund, the Organization for Economic Co-operation and Development, the World Bank.

-He is a non-executive board member of an international group subsidiary, specializing in the development of offshore floating wind parks.
+He is a non-executive board member of an international group subsidiary, specializing in the development of offshore floating wind parks as well as Executive Director of Development at an engineering consulting firm.

 Since 1994, when he started his professional career, he has worked in international companies in the energy and automotive industry.

 He served as a CEO of an urban transport company and as a non-executive member of various Boards of Directors in energy and transport sector companies.
-He also held the position of Secretary General for Industry, Secretary General for Consumer Affairs and Special Secretary for Market Surveillance, at the Ministry of Development.
+He also held the position of Secretary General for Industry, Secretary General for Consumer Affairs and Special Secretary for Market Surveillance, at the Ministry of Development and in July 2025, he was appointed as an Independent Non-Executive Member.

 Harry Sachinis, Chief Executive Officer, Executive Member, Member of the Strategy, Innovation and Sustainable Development Committee